 Course objectives include:

-- Learn how folding can be used to augment or replace traditional engineering methods
+- learn how folding can be used to augment or replace traditional engineering methods

-- An introduction to silkscreened electronics
+- an introduction to silkscreened electronics

 Students will have access to resources and mentorship by leading practitioners in the field to create ambitious paper projects.
 We want to encourage students to invent new folding-as-tech projects that no one has seen before or reinvent ancient techniques anew with software and hardware.
 No prior coding or craft experience is necessary.
 Admissions is based on essay and previous work samples.
-Our work will be showcased on the final class on 2.17.

 “The distant universe and our immediate world can both be found in paper.” – Kenya Hara